rafamerlin/linux-newbie/arch-user-repo.md

 pacaur -S vim
 ```

+If you want to make export fixed for editor, add it to the last line of `~/.extend.bashrc`

 This will isntall pacaur and it's dependencies.

 Then after pacaur is installed we can use `pacaur -S packageName` to install stuff.